harivaidy/Customer_Churn_Prediction/README.md

 Data exploration and preparation: This includes loading and cleaning the data, visualizing and summarizing the data, and performing feature engineering to create new features that are informative for churn prediction.

-Model development and evaluation: This includes training and tuning the XGBoost model, evaluating its performance using metrics such as accuracy, precision, recall, and F1 score, and interpreting the results to gain insights into the factors that contribute to churn.
+Model development and evaluation: This includes training and tuning various models, evaluating its performance using metrics such as accuracy, precision, recall, and F1 score, and interpreting the results to gain insights into the factors that contribute to churn.